D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 metadata as a list of name-value pairs can be attached to a blob and it is part of a version of the blob

-These ops do not create a new version of teh blob:
+These ops do not create a new version of the blob:
 - Put Page
 - Put Block From URL
 - Append Block